Introduction

 Don’t name your tags the same as your branches.
 Or the other way around. git fetch can get a tag or a branch and that can be confusing.

-The command that allows you to handle git tags is just git tag
+The command that allows you to handle git tags is just git tag.
+Without any flags it simply list the existing tags:

 git tag

-You can create a new tag based on the current state of the repository by providing a tag name to the git tag
+You can create a new tag based on the current state of the repository by providing a tag name to the git tag command:

 git tag 1.0.0

-.
+This however creates what is called a lightweight tag.
 Lightweight tags are like a branch that doesn’t change.

-You can get information on a tag via git show
+You can get information on a tag via git show:

 git show 1.0.0

-(see here for more information).
+Lightweight tags are not recommended in most use cases because they do not save all the information.
+Instead, use annotated tags (see here for more information).
 They are stored as full objects in the Git database: they’re checksummed; contain the tagger name, email, and date; have a tagging message; and can be signed and verified with GNU Privacy Guard (GPG).

 To create an annotated tag from the current commit: